jksprattler/terraform-azuread-users/README.md

 All users will be provisioned with a user principal name, or username, that follows the format: `mail_nickname@domain_name`

-For example, user Michael Brown would have the following ser principal name generated: `mbrown@jennasrunbooks.com`
+For example, user Michael Brown would have the following user principal name generated: `mbrown@jennasrunbooks.com`

 ## Password Generation